thunderheadone/one-sdk-ios/README.md

 [One sendResponseCode:@"yourCode" forInteractionPath:@"/interactionPath"];
 ```

 *Note:*
 - This method should be used when displaying optimziations programmatically and you need to capture the user's response.
-- This will send a `PUT` request to ONE.
+- This will send a `PUT` request to Thunderhead ONE or Salesforce Interaction Studio.
 - When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 ### Identity sync

-#### Identity sync with ONE
+#### Identity sync with Thunderhead ONE or Salesforce Interaction Studio

-To synchronise the Safari Mobile identity set by our ONE Tag with the current app identity, call:
+To synchronise the Safari Mobile identity set by the ONE Tag, or Interaction Studio Tag, with the current app identity, call:

 Swift:
 ```swift